The Declining Reach of Unsolicited Calls

 Many professionals use mobile numbers for business, some of which may also appear on the National Do Not Call registry.
 Guidance and enforcement around business-used mobile numbers has evolved unevenly over time, leaving uncertainty around how those numbers are treated.

-Context Often Shapes Access
+Context Often Shapes Reception

 What This Adds Up To